christinavaldesera-gif/402.467_Applied-GIS-Fundamentals/labs/lab_03.md

 ---
 ## 🚀Independently
-- **Run the above network analysis tasks and try to experiment by running network analysis for the fastest route between your points filtering the roads for cycling**
+- **Run the above network analysis tasks**
+- **Optionally experiment by running network analysis for the fastest route between your points filtering the roads for cycling**
-- **Write a brief report to explain how network analysis adapts to different travel modes (foot, using the car, cycling) and realistic speeds for your case**
+- **Write a brief report (3-4 pages max, including pictures) to explain how network analysis adapts to different travel modes (foot, using the car) and realistic speeds for your case**
 - **Save your results into a PDF file (include text and screenshots from your steps) and send it by email till next week**

 Examples to get familiar with writing your own GIS reports: